KratosMultiphysics/CoSimIO/docs/index.md

 # Documentation of the _CoSimIO_

-This documentation contains explanations of the
+Welcome to the documentation of _CoSimIO_.

 ## Tutorials for integrating the _CoSimIO_
 The tutorials can be found [here](tutorials/README.md)